nassernajibi/WGEN-v2.0/README.md

 ```

 where `<some number>` specifies the number of cores to use (if you have no idea what this means, try 3: `snakemake --n 3`.
-We again remind you that running will use nearly 60GB of disk space; a fast internet connection will be helpful.
+We again remind you that running will need a considerable disk space as it depends to the spatiotemporal dimensions of the input files and the length of outputs (e.g., how many years of weather simulations?) .

 ### Issues and comments